About Thank You Berry Much

 Meet Emily

-Before moving into full-time recipe development and food blogging, I spent much of my career as an award winning physical product designer.
-I designed and developed kitchen appliances like espresso makers, air fryers, blenders, toaster ovens… you name it.
-(Many of which I now use everyday in my own kitchen!)
+Before moving into full-time recipe development and running this website, I spent much of my career as an award-winning physical product designer, creating kitchen appliances like espresso makers, air fryers, blenders, and toaster ovens—many of which I now use every day in my own kitchen!

 Emily, author of Thank You Berry Much.